nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 ### APIs

-A little-known fact: node has a builtin way to mock `fetch`. [`undici`](https://github.com/nodejs/undici) is the Node.js implementation of `fetch`.
+A little-known fact is that there is a builtin way to mock `fetch`. [`undici`](https://github.com/nodejs/undici) is the Node.js implementation of `fetch`.
 You do not have to install it—it's shipped with `node` by default.

 ```mjs displayName="endpoints.spec.mjs"
 import assert from 'node:assert/strict';